Skin Health

 1. Keep the face clean and moisturized.

-2. Breastmilk - soak a cotton ball in breastmilk and dab it on the affected area.
+2. Soak a cotton ball in breastmilk and dab it on the affected area.

-4. Coconut oil - Add to a cotton ball and apply to the affected area.
+4. Dip a cotton ball in coconut oil and apply to the affected area.

-5. Witch hazel - Add alcohol-free, diluted witch hazel to a cotton ball and apply to the affected area.
+5. Use a cotton ball to dab alcohol-free, diluted witch hazel to the affected area.

 6. Gently exfoliate.